 Samuel Wilkinson graduated in furniture and related product design at Ravensboure College of Art & Design in 2002.
 While at Ravensbourne Wilkinson won several design awards, including the RSA award and D&AD New Blood.
 He went straight into employment working for leading consultancies such as Tangerine, Fitch:London, PearsonLloyd, and Conran.
 During these years he worked on various award winning projects for leading clients such as British Airways, Audi, LG, Samsung, and Virgin Airways.

 View Samuel’s past consultancy work.

-Samuel Wilkinson set up his industrial studio at the end of 2007 and a year later, in 2008 Wilkinson completed his largest work, co-designing L’arbre de Flonville in Lausanne, Switzerland.
-It was the first of a series of large projects to be completed as part of the regeneration of an old industrial area, Le Flon.
-The work consists of a contemporary town square featuring a 16m sculptural metal tree surrounded by root benches that stitch through a red rubber floor.
+Samuel Wilkinson set up his industrial design studio in 2008.
+In that year he completed his largest work designing L’arbre de Flonville in Lausanne, Switzerland.
+The work consists of a contemporary town square featuring a sculptural 16m metal tree surrounded by root benches that stitch through a red rubber floor.

 In 2011 Samuel’s design of the Plumen 001 light bulb and the hand blown glass lamps Vessel Series won international acclaim.

 Plumen 001 collected the grand prizes from the London Design Museum of ‘Design of the Year’ and ‘Product of the Year’, while also receiving the highly coveted ‘Black pencil’ from the D&AD.
 His designs have been published worldwide and are included in permanent collections of the MOMA, The Cooper-Hewitt collection, and The V&A.